-Over the years, much has changed in the way I approach and execute the cutting of hair.
-Like many hairdressers I started off with the idea that creativity was paramount and intended it to play a large and vital role in it all.
-Inexperienced hairdressing tends to think like this as though the idea of a haircut is a foscillised two dementional art project, a static image.
-Of late, I have been working to redefine what my clients and I think about when coming in for a haircut.
-Instead of the idea of a haircut as an absolute, I've been getting clients to think in terms of fluidity.
+Over the years, much has changed in the way I approach and execute cutting hair.
+Like many hairdressers I started off with the notion that creativity was paramount and viewed everything through this prism.
+Inexperienced hairdressing tends to think like this as though a haircut is a fossillised two dimensional art project, a static image.
+Since those early years, a steady deliberate evolution has taken place, one which places greater emphasis and understanding on the whole.
+Instead of thinking about a haircut as an absolute, I've been operating more from a place of fluidity.
 There is an imperfect nature to hair in that it is always changing.
-With the various physiological inputs and other internal and external forces, hair is in a constant state of flux.
+With all the various internal and external forces at play, hair is in a constant state of flux.
 This certainty has shaped the way in which I work and contributes greatly to a type of design which positively supports those who align with this philosophy.

 With the rapid approach of 10 years in my studio above Wabi Sabi, I have again reflected on the translation of the restaurants name: